DefinetlyNotAI/Logicytics/MODS.md

 The ID must be `mod.<filename_stem>`.
 Legacy adapters must request the `subprocess` capability, and the user must approve it with `--allow-capability subprocess`.
 Other access must also be declared and approved.
+Python MODs are audit-confined to their private workspace by default.
+PowerShell, batch, and executable MODs must additionally declare `filesystem_write` and the user must explicitly approve it with `--allow-capability filesystem_write`, because Python cannot enforce filesystem boundaries inside native child processes.
+A Python MOD needs that capability only when intentionally writing outside its workspace.
 Invalid or missing sidecars quarantine the mod; selecting all mods then fails preflight before any collector launches.

 ## Execution and output